Skip to content

 More on the topic

-What to Do if the Laundry Already Smells?
+What to do if the laundry already smells?

 If the typical fresh scent is missing and the clothes smell unpleasant, another wash cycle often helps.
 “You can also try to see if the unpleasant odor dissipates when drying in the fresh air.
-Sunlight has an additional antibacterial effect,” says Glassl.
+Sunlight also has an antibacterial effect,” says Glassl.

 Whether this method is sufficient depends on the degree of odor development.
-According to the expert, the odors do not come directly from the bacteria themselves but from their metabolic products.
+According to the expert, the odors do not come directly from the bacteria themselves, but from their metabolic products.

 With material from dpa